 Limited housing opportunities may be available upon request and with advanced notice.
 Additional electives may be available after completion of a Family Medicine Elective.
-If you have questions about the Visiting Medical Student Program, contact Ashley Galbraith.
+If you have questions about the Visiting Medical Student Program, contact Julie McGill.

 Provides experiences in family medicine and may include nursing home care and home visits.
 Guided by three family medicine faculty physicians, students develop knowledge of and skills in family medicine.

 Individual needs of students are addressed and assignments are made on a case-by-case basis.
 Students might be assigned to community preceptors or practices to observe and experience medical practice, complete service learning projects, or conduct research projects.

 A two- or four-week experience that builds upon concepts of integrated clinical medicine and broader aspects of patients’ lives.
 Students gain valuable clinical and educational experiences and develop a solid base for family medicine residency training and practice.

 May be taken as a four-week elective, Elective Acting Internship, or Other Acting Internship-Ambulatory.
 Students interested in family medicine as a career gain valuable clinical and educational experiences and develop a solid base for family medicine residency training and practice.

 Provides experiences that allow students to develop basic obstetrics knowledge and skills in the context of a continuity family medicine practice.